bobbyhadz/aws-lambda-use-npm-modules/README.md

-A repository for an article at [bobbyhadz.com](https://bobbyhadz.com/blog/aws-lambda-use-npm-modules) on how to use npm modules in AWS Lambda.
+A repository for an article at [bobbyhadz.com](https://bobbyhadz.com/blog/aws-lambda-use-npm-modules) on how to use npm modules in AWS Lambda, both with and without layers.